Former pub / hotel offering an unique and spacious accommodation for large groups

 You enter The Derwent into a spacious entrance hall with access to a utility cupboard housing a washing machine.
 Off the entrance hall is a male and female separate cloakroom/WC.

-Enjoying and enviable position in the heart of The Peak District National Park, The Derwent offers so many interesting places to explore nearby.
+Enjoying an enviable position in the heart of The Peak District National Park, The Derwent offers so many interesting places to explore nearby.

-Bamford Edge is a fine gritstone edge which overlooks the village and offers a fine view of Ladybower.
+Bamford Edge is a fine gritstone edge which overlooks the village and offers a great view of Ladybower.
 The view from the edge is very worthwhile.

 Right on your doorstep is Lady Bower & Howden Reservoir and the Upper Derwent Valley which is absolutely stunning to visit whether you walking, fishing or cycle around it.
 Not only is it a naturally beautiful area, but also steeped in history, during the Second World War the reservoir was used by pilots of the 617 Squadron for practising the low-level flights needed for Operation Chastise (commonly known as the “Dam Busters” raids), due to its similarity to the German dams.
 Today there is a commemorative plaque to 617 Squadron on the dam, and one of the towers on the dam houses the Derwent Valley Museum.
 There is a visitors centre, Fishing boat hire and a cycle hire.